barumau/pandunia/english/kia_i_dap.md

 ![](http://www.pandunia.info/kuvat/bandera.png "The flag of Pandunia")

-The flag of Pandunia represents the planet Earth.
-There is green ground, clear blue atmosphere and yellow sun against the background of dark blue space.
+The flag of Pandunia represents global equality.
+There is a symbol of _the blue planet_ against the background of the dark blue space.
+The equals sign is laid over the Earth.

 #### Why the mascot of Pandunia is a duck-billed platypus?